 Another great benefit of Dreamhost is that they give you a basic subscription to Cloudflare, a great Content Delivery Network (CDN).
 CDN’s are really beneficial for keeping a website up and running during times of Internet outages and/or attacks.
 CDN’s also help optimize your content and your website performance overall, all with just a simple checkbox in the Dreamhost.

-There are many other reasons why I stick around with Dreamhost but the biggest ones are its ease of use and customer support.
-Whenever I had a problem they responded quickly and resolved my issue.
+There are many other reasons to use Dreamhost when you’re first starting out.
+It has great customer support and great online documentation.
+Whenever I had a problem they responded quickly and resolved my issue FAST!
 Their online documentation is also very easy to use and understand.
-AWS’s is a bit harder to understand and navigate.

 Dreamhost also makes it easy to back everything up, something I do at least 4 times a year.
 With a simple one-click you can back up everything on the server, including your mail and databases.
 Setting up Python, Ruby, or even Perl is easy.
 I just install my Python into a virtual environment and I’m good to go.